santoshlite/ssantoshp/README.md

 - 💡 Non/less technical skills : Office, Adobe XD, Figma, Zeplin, learning AWS...

 - 📫 How to reach me: **santoshpassoubady@gmail.com** or **Santosh#9328** (Discord)

-- My star project is [**Empyrial**](https://github.com/ssantoshp/trafalgar), a python library to make development of portfolio analysis faster and easier

 - I want to build stuff that matters ☁️